Accessibility at Yale

 The Web Accessibility Policy applies to websites and applications that conduct university business.
 Owners of such sites should be familiar with this policy and the Web Accessibility Procedure.
 The policy may also affect people in roles that work on university websites.
 People in roles that work on University websites and web applications should explore this website and take advantage of Yale’s accessibility best practices and trainings.

-To meet the requirements of the policy, university websites should comply with the Web Accessibility Content Guidelines (“WCAG”) 2.0 Level AA.
+To meet the requirements of the policy, university websites should comply with the Web Content Accessibility Guidelines (“WCAG”) 2 Level AA.
 To see answers to common questions about accessibility, including how the policy may affect you, visit the Frequently Asked Questions page.

 Other Yale Accessibility Resources

-- Resource Office on Disabilities: the primary mission of the Resource Office on Disabilities (ROD) is to facilitate individual accommodations for all students with disabilities throughout the entire University.
+- Student Accessibility Services: the primary mission of Student Accessibility Services (SAS) is to facilitate individual accommodations for all students with disabilities throughout the entire University.

-- Office for Equal Opportunity Programs: the Office for Equal Opportunity Programs (OEOP) administers an Employment Accommodations Program for employees with Disabilities, designed to facilitate individual accommodations for current or prospective Yale employees with disabilities.
+- Office of Institutional Equity and Access: the Office of Institutional Equity and Access administers an Employment Accommodations Program for employees with Disabilities, designed to facilitate individual accommodations for current or prospective Yale employees with disabilities.